HustinKava/Weather-Dashboard/README.md

 <p>For this homework assignment I was tasked with creating a Weather Dashboard application!
 The web application allows a user to enter any city in the world and view the forecast for the current date, as well as the forecast for the next 5 days.</p>

+<h2>Technologies Used</h2>

+<p>For this assignment I used HTML, CSS, JavaScript, FontAwesome, Bootstrap, Moment.js, JQuery and the Open Weather Map Api</p>

 <h2>How it works</h2>

 <p>The user interface is very simple to use.
 User simply inputs the city they want the weather information on within the search bar and click the search button.